ropensci/roweb3/content/blog/2022-12-06-save-ggplot2-targets/index.md

 ```
 344.66 kB
 ```

-Both objects are more than twice as small as the original plot object, and now they are both of the same size!
+Both objects are more than twice as small as the original plot object, and now they are both almost the same size!
 So this may seem like a solution to us.

 Let's check if we still can display them: